-Lawyers urged the Department of Trade & Industry to use a European directive on electronic marketing, to crack down on spamming, following the victory by BiblioTech.
+Lawyers urged the Department of Trade & Industry (DTI) to use a European directive on electronic marketing to crack down on spamming, following the victory by BiblioTech.

-The Government is considering how to implement the Distance Selling Directive, that gives governments the choice of controlling spamming by allowing individuals either to opt-out or opt-in to receiving unsolicited e-mail.
+The government is considering how to implement the Distance Selling Directive, which gives governments the choice of controlling spamming by allowing individuals either to opt-out or opt-in to receiving unsolicited email.

 “Most companies would have settled with an agreement not to spam them anymore.
 We took the view that he should not spam anyone else,” said Nabil Shabaka, managing director of BiblioTech.
 “Basically there is a principle at stake.”